 Location: Great Harbor, Peter Island

-The second mangrove location was a lot more muddy and stinky so walking around in water shoes wasn’t the most fun but once again, cleaning up the trash and helping the environment in anyway feels so rewarding in the end, especially since we found so much trash.
+The second mangrove location was a lot muddier and stinky so walking around in water shoes wasn’t the most fun but once again, cleaning up the trash and helping the environment in any way feels so rewarding in the end, especially since we found so much trash.
 On our sail back I sailed the boat and had a really good time talking and laughing with Beezy and Kurt at the helm.
-When we arrived we danced a bit more and just hung out.
-We then had dinner, which was taco night and always the best, and finished of the day with squeeze while the sun set and left a very colorful sky.
+When we arrived, we danced a bit more and just hung out.
+We then had dinner, which was taco night and always the best, and finished off the day with squeeze while the sunset and left a very colorful sky.